-Desert Hero to run in St Leger and go for first Royal win in Classic since 1977
+St Leger: Desert Hero bids to take Classic win at Doncaster for King and Queen

 It will be his final British Classic before retiring later this year.

-Desert Hero, who gave King Charles his first Royal Ascot winner in June, will bid for victory a year after Queen Elizabeth II died.
+Desert Hero, who gave King Charles his first Royal Ascot winner in June, will bid for victory a year after the horse's breeder Queen Elizabeth II died.

 She enjoyed the last Royal winner in a Classic when Dunfermline won the Leger in her Silver Jubilee year of 1977.

+"I think it would mean the world to everyone in our industry.
+We have been fortunate for so long to have such stoic Royal patronage, and anything that can enhance that will be good," he said.

+"From that point of view I think 'Racing PLC' will be hoping Desert Hero goes very well and, as much as we all want to win, I think even connections of the other runners would enjoy a victory for the King and the Queen."

-Dettori, 52, has opted for Arrest after rain softened the ground at Doncaster.
+Dettori, 52, has opted for Arrest after rain earlier in the week softened the ground at Doncaster.

 Kieran Shoemark will ride Gregory, with Oisin Murphy aboard Middle Earth for the Gosdens.

-Irish trainer Aidan O'Brien has four runners - Continuous, Tower Of London, Alexandrouplis and Denmark - as he seeks a seventh Leger win while Chesspiece completes the field.
+Irish trainer Aidan O'Brien has four runners - Continuous, Tower Of London, Alexandroupolis and Denmark - as he seeks a seventh Leger win while Chesspiece completes the field.

 The Leger is the final Classic of the British Flat racing season after the 2,000 Guineas, 1,000 Guineas, the Derby and the Oaks.